rawleyc/MatchColab/frontend/README.md

 ## Features

-- **Real-time Health Monitoring**: Displays system status including database and OpenAI connectivity
+- **Real-time Health Monitoring**: Minimal status indicator (footer) with accessibility text
 - **Artist Matching**: Find compatible artists based on your music style tags
-- **Advanced Filtering**:
-  - Set minimum similarity threshold
-  - Filter by successful collaboration history only
+- **Optional Success Filter**: Toggle to restrict matches to artists with successful collaboration history
-  - Control number of results
+- **Fixed Parameters**: Always returns top 10 matches with minimum similarity fixed at 0.5 (not user adjustable)
 - **Artist Profile Persistence**: Save your artist profile to the database for future matches
 - **Beautiful UI**: Modern dark theme with smooth animations and responsive design